algoyog/vedicnotes/anga/jyotisha/nakshatras.md

 Pushkara and Shunya nakshatra

 **Janma Nakshatra** - What is happening outside [Outside World].
-For eg, assume you have become president.
-Becoming president is due to janma
+WHAT YOU WORKON.
+For eg, 10 Downing Street is the Janma nakshatra of brit PM
 > Look at the lord of moons placement.
 The nakshatra where moon is placed is the outside world for you.
 The lord will influence the life of the persons outside world.

 >> For eg. assume moon is in moola.
 Ketu is the lord, ketu is headless and introvert.
 It will make you look into and be spiritual.